Instant download · Works entirely offline · Nothing leaves your computer

 Value Translation Guide

 Built-in prompts that map technical work to financial impact (cost savings, yield, downtime avoided) and safety impact (PSM compliance, incidents prevented, risk reduction).
-Industry-specific metrics already built in: barrels/day, MMBTU, yield %, incident rates.
+Industry-specific metrics already built in: barrels/day, MMBTU, % yield, incident rates.

 Component 03